walquis/git-basics-team-project/docs/index.md

 By the end of our time, we'll have covered the topics in the [Course Syllabus](syllabus){:target="_blank"}.

 ## Course Layout
 - **[Prework](prework){:target="_blank"}** - Explore the [Tags app](https://github.com/walquis/tags){:target="_blankk"}'s sample solution.
-Your team will start from the `master` branch, and make changes to the app until it looks more or less like the app on the `sample-solution` branch.
-As prework, you will examine and run each of the commits from `master` (for each commit, the app is in a runnable although incomplete state), all the way to the tip of `sample-solution`.
-Your team will collaborate on these changes, divvying them up and delivering them to `master`.
+Your team will start from the `main` branch, and make changes to the app until it looks more or less like the app on the `sample-solution` branch.
+As prework, you will examine and run each of the commits from `main` (for each commit, the app is in a runnable although incomplete state), all the way to the tip of `sample-solution`.
+Your team will collaborate on these changes, divvying them up and delivering them to `main`.
-- **Session One** - Set up your team and environment.
+- **Session One** - Set up your team and your git repo.
 Some basic Git, and some Linux/Bash.
+Some labs.
 - Homework - [Objects and Trees Handout](objects-and-trees-handout){:target="_blank"}.
 - **Session Two** - Collaborate with your team to run the project.
 Handle merge conflicts.

+## Homework
-## Homework - Objects and Trees - Between Session One and Session Two
+[Objects and Trees Handout](objects-and-trees-handout){:target="_blank"} - Between Sessions One and Two

 In the Prework and Session One, you assembled your project team, set up your development environment and went over the code.
 During Session One, you got an intro to The Three Objects, and The Three Trees.

 Now you're starting to think about how to collaborate on the changes to be made.